-This book provides essential information, including an overview of the NJTPA's planning and capital programming processes; contact information for Board members, partner agencies and others; the NJTPA by-laws, and additional important material.
+This handbook provides essential information, including an overview of the NJTPA's planning and capital programming processes; contact information for Board members, partner agencies and others; the NJTPA by-laws; and additional important material.

 As an NJTPA Trustee, you have significant responsibility.
-You formulate policies, guide investment decisions and help coordinate all aspects of regional transportation planning.
-The Board approves billions of dollars in transportation investment for our 13-county region.
-Your decisions affect the mobility of millions and the overall health of our economy.

-The Board approves federally funded projects and programs that improve roads, bridges, rails, buses, bicycle and pedestrian facilities and more.
-This work makes travel safer and more efficient while protecting our environment.
-You will find that safety and equity are woven throughout much of the work that we do.
+You formulate policies, guide investment decisions, and help coordinate all aspects of regional transportation planning.
+The Board approves billions of dollars in transportation investment for our 13-county region to improve roads, bridges, rail and bus transit, bicycle and pedestrian facilities, and more.
+This work makes travel safer and more efficient while protecting our environment and creating a more resilient transportation system.

-The NJTPA website (www.njtpa.org) offers many resources and much information.
-We also update our Facebook page and Twitter feed every day, and maintain LinkedIn, Instagram and YouTube accounts.
-I encourage you to share our social media posts and spread the word on how the NJTPA is improving our region under the leadership of you and your fellow Trustees.
+Our website, njtpa.org, is a vast resource that I invite you to explore.
+We also update our social media regularly with information about our latest activities.
+I encourage you to share our posts and spread the word about how the NJTPA is improving our region under the Board's leadership.

-To our new Board members, welcome.
-To those of you continuing your service on the Board, thank you for all your hard work.
-I look forward to working with you all in the months ahead.
+I want to take this opportunity to welcome our new Board members and thank those of you who are continuing your service.
+I look forward to working with you all.
 If you have any questions or want more information, please reach out to me at any time.